Stork Club, London

 It was later owned by Oscar Owide, eventually becoming a brothel, before closing its doors in 2001.
-Later that year, Marco Pierre White and Piers Adam attempted to revive it as a glamorous destination, but both lost money on the deal and by 2002 the project had run into legal subletting difficulties with the Crown Estates, at which point White and Adam were no longer working together on the project.
+Later that year, Marco Pierre White and Piers Adam attempted to revive it as a glamorous destination, but both lost money on the deal and by 2002 the project had run into legal subletting difficulties with The Crown Estate, at which point White and Adam were no longer working together on the project.

 The building is now the site of a club and restaurant called the Cuckoo Club.